surekhakusuma/projectblooddonation/README.md

 # projectblooddonation
-A basic website is created using HTML and CSS.
+A basic  front-end website is created using HTML and CSS.

 Hosted at:https://surekhakusuma.github.io/projectblooddonation/cse%20326/Final%20project.html